 - Residents experience an immersion environment to increase their proficiency and develop their cultural competence by engaging in cultural activities and events, guided by a native speaker living in the residence.

 - Expand your knowledge and language proficiency at events and activities sponsored by the student-led French club, Ensemble.

 - Explore French cinema by attending the Tournées French Film Festival.

 - Learn French in small classes taught by experienced and caring faculty who are native or near-native speakers of French.
 Receive individualized help from peers through the Department of Modern Language Studies peer tutoring program.

 - Discover the many ways to make French relevant in your daily life and career.

 - Investigate the possibilities for internships and study abroad programs, including exploration of France and the Francophone world.

 Where Graduates Go

-Majoring in French opens up a multitude of career paths.
+Majoring in Modern Languages with a concentration in French opens up a multitude of career paths.
 Mastery of French and an understanding of the culture in French-speaking countries will prove essential in careers in interpretation, translation, teaching, travel and cuisine.
 Other fields in which French is useful include art, medicine, nursing, international nonprofit organizations, finance, diplomacy, cinema, technology, engineering, pharmaceuticals, international business, international law and fashion.